source-foundry/Hack/README.md

 Most Linux and BSD systems can handle either [TTF][ttf_latest] or [OTF][otf_latest] format fonts.
 If your distro's package manager has packages for Hack that is the preferred method:

-* Arch Linux: install either [ttf-hack](https://aur.archlinux.org/packages/ttf-hack) or [otf-hack](https://aur.archlinux.org/packages/otf-hack) from the AUR either manually or using an AUR helper:
+* Arch Linux: install either [ttf-hack](https://aur.archlinux.org/packages/ttf-hack) or [otf-hack](https://aur.archlinux.org/packages/otf-hack) from the AUR either manually or using the AUR helper of your choice:

         $ yaourt -S ttf-hack